Monah-Haidar/CRUD-app-using-PHP/README.md

-# Web Platform for Team and Contact Management
+# Web Platform for Football Team and Contact Management

 This platform provides a comprehensive system for managing team details and contacts.
 It's built with PHP and utilizes a MySQL database, handling operations such as adding, editing, deleting, and listing teams and contacts.